501: A violent earth quake hit Eretz Yisrael. The town of Akko was totally destroyed.

 1588: The English fleet foiled the attempt of the Armada to establish a base off the Isle Wight from which the Spanish could invade the British Isles.

 1626: Birthdate (on the secular calendar) of Sabbatai Zevi, the most famous of the Jewish false messiahs.
 He died in 1676 after converting to Islam and becoming a low-level official in the Turkish government.

-1649: Birthdate of Giovanni Francesco Albani, the future Clement XI.
-In 1704, Clement issued a bull that dealt with Jewish converts to Catholicism.
-“The bull dealt with the education of potential converts, encouraged forced preaching to Jews, and emphasized the importance of providing financial assistance to Jews who converted.
-It asserted that new converts were to be fully accepted into the Catholic community.”
+1649: Birthdate of Giovanni Francesco Albani, the future Clement XI who in1704 issued a bull that “dealt with the education of potential converts, encouraged forced preaching to Jews, and emphasized the importance of providing financial assistance to Jews who converted” and “asserted that new converts were to be fully accepted into the Catholic community.”

 1713: Rabbi Tzvi Hirsch ben Yaakov Ashkenazi placed Nehemiah Chiya Chayun under the ban, because the investigating committee appointed by the Sephardic directorate had not yet made its report.
 In consequence of this measure, both Ashkenazi and Moses Chagiz were subjected to street attacks, more particularly at the hands of the Portuguese, who threatened to kill them.
 In the midst of the constantly increasing bitterness and animosity, the report of the committee, which had been prepared by Solomon Ayllon, Chacham of the Portuguese congregation, alone, was publicly announced.
 It was to the effect that the writings of Chayun contained nothing which could be construed as offensive to Judaism.
 It was publicly announced in the synagogue that Chayun was to be exonerated from every suspicion of heresy.